 “We help people work through one of the worst possible times in their lives.
 After their case is over, we enjoy seeing how their lives are unfolding and how their resilience has paid off.
 Oftentimes we see them take on a new career, see their kids thrive, perhaps fall in love again, and find happiness.
 We help them rebuild their lives.
 That’s why I practice family law.”

 Christine P. Leatherberry was named one of the Top 50 Up-and-Coming Women Attorneys in the state for the past two years.
 This year, she was named to the Top 100 Up-and-Coming Attorneys in Texas.
-For the past five years, Christine has also been honored by Thomson Reuters on the exclusive list of Texas Rising Stars.
+For the past five years, she has also been honored by Thomson Reuters on the exclusive list of Texas Rising Stars.
+She is also listed among the finest lawyers in the area by Best Lawyers in America (Levine Leitchman Capital Partners 2018-20).

 Christine understands that her clients are going through difficult times, whether they are experiencing a divorce, child custody issue, or splitting the family business.
 Because of her compassion, empathy, and ability to communicate with people, she is a natural-born family lawyer.